plioi/plioi.github.io/_posts/2013-07-30-no-seriously-dont-repeat-yourself.md

 ---
 title: 'No, Seriously.
-Don't Repeat Yourself.'
+Don''t Repeat Yourself.'
 layout: post
 ---
 A few weeks back, while writing about Fixie's [treatment of command line arguments](http://patrick.lioi.net/2013/07/12/by-your-command-line/), I discovered a bug which had been lurking for months.
 This bug was easy to trigger and produced a useless error message, making for a lame first impression, so I'd like to do a quick postmortem.